ballerkobe808/invest/README - 1b STEP BY STEP GUIDE.md

 11. Title search - search for liens.
     Voluntary (mortgages, equity line of credit)
     Involuntary (Tax and Assessments, federal liens, judgement liens, vendor's liens, mechanic's liens)

+12.

+As mentioned, Trulia's maps are a great place to start.
+Crime is my number one indicator on most homes, but I also look at Median Household Income, Education Level, and Percentage of Home Ownership as well as they drive many of the factors for desirability and appreciation.

+Second place to look will be Zillow, Homesnap, and/or Rentometer to get an idea of the rental markets (if you're investing in rentals.)
+Look for areas with rentals above the median.
+Typically, 2 bedroom homes that should rent at $700+/mo, 3 bedroom homes that will rent for $800+/mo, and larger homes that will rent at \$900/mo or more.
+Multi-families will go by different numbers... usually about 10% lower than SFR's.

+Then I like to look up the address and about a city block of that street in the enforcement and permit database https://accela9ca.indy.gov/citizenaccess/ to get an idea of the problems in the area and outstanding city issues with the home (these should be cleared up at closing.)
+Basically, if you have 2 homes on the neighborhood that get investigated several times of the year for illegal dumping, abandoned vehicles, vacant board orders, or high weeds/grass... it's probably a more distressed area.

+I also walk the street on Google Earth to ensure that I'm not across the street from a metal recycling facility, railroad tracks, waste water treatment center, landfill, trucking warehouse, etc.

+Another interesting look is to use Google Maps to find all of the Starbucks in town.
+Draw a 3 mile circle around all of them.
+Then look up all of the Pawn Shops, Check Cashing Places, and/or Payday Advance areas and draw a circle around those as well.
+Commercial entities, like Starbucks, do much more research in areas that we do.
+They target areas where people have extra money for luxury.
+Pawn shops and check cashing places tend to be in neighborhoods where people struggle to pay their bills.

+After learning how to do some adequate pre-screening, a good PM can give you further insight, but we can't go through lists of 30+ properties to do potential deal evaluations for all of our clients.
+You have to do the initial work yourself, we do have a company to operate.

+Lastly, have someone physically walk a street and count the number of apparent boarded up/distressed houses.
+If there are more than 2 in the immediate area and more than 5 on a block (a decent PM can probably help with this)...
+I typically recommend passing unless there are active rehabs going on at those homes.